mhlanga-coder/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06.
 C - More pointers, arrays and strings

+0 - Write a function that concatenates two strings.

+1 - Write a function that copies a string.

+2 - Write a function that compares teo strings.